Sprite Logo

 Sprite Emblem

-At first, the Sprite brand had very simple symbols: a lemon and a lime explicitly hinted at the product’s composition.
+At first, the Sprite brand had a very simple symbolism: lemon and lime clearly hinted at the composition of the product.
 But then the manufacturer began to use different flavors, so he needed a universal emblem.
-The uneven frame in the form of a stretched six-pointed star turned out to be the best solution.
-Firstly, it resembles the 1961 logo flash.
-Secondly, it can be interpreted as a splash from a carbonated drink that scatters in all directions when the bottle is opened.
+The uneven frame in the form of an elongated six-pointed star turned out to be the optimal solution.
+Firstly, it reminds of the flash of the 1961 logo.
+Secondly, it can be interpreted as a splash of carbonated drink, which fly in all directions when you open the bottle.

 The word “Sprite” does not use any particular font but a set of glyphs designed specifically for this brand.
-The letters are bold, sans-serif, and slightly slope to the right.
+The letters are bold, in a sans-serif font, and slightly slanted to the right.

 Sprite Symbol

 Green has been the brand’s signature color since 1961.
-It is associated with Sprite soft drinks in the same way that orange is associated with Fanta and red is associated with Coca-Cola.
-Packages and promotional materials are painted green.
-A cold shade #009539 was chosen for the logo.
+It is associated with Sprite soft drinks in the same way that orange is associated with Fanta and red with Coca-Cola.
+The packaging and promotional materials are colored green.
+A cool shade of #009539 was chosen for the logo.

 Sprite color codes